KevCaz/KevCaz.github.io/content/notes/nodejs/installnpm.md

 node: /usr/bin/node /usr/include/node /home/kevcaz/.nvm/versions/nv13.0.1/bin/node /usr/share/man/man1/node.1.gz
 ```

-Seemed like this was not a problem but I thought the sane piece of software installed twice at different locations with different versions wasn't the best thing to do and so I removed v10.13.0.
-I may change this in the future if I nodejs for other Debian packages, in which case I will write a follow up to this note :smile:!
+Seemed like this was not a problem but I thought the sane piece of software
+installed twice at different locations with different versions wasn't the best
+thing to do and so I removed v10.13.0.
+I may change this in the future if I use
+nodejs for other Debian packages, in which case I will write a follow up to this
+note :smile:!

 `